 Should You Test a Tick for Lyme Disease?

 My friend Dr. Elisa Song, a holistic pediatrician in California shared this site with me.
 She said for $50 you can get your tick tested for all sorts of diseases, and since this was the first time this has ever happened, we decided to go for it.
+She also has a very comprehensive post on what to do if you’re bitten by a tick!

 We had already put the tick in a glass jar and stuck it in the freezer, so it was dead but in good shape, and we followed the directions on the website to package it up.